 LENA: I didn’t want to burden you, Jack.

 JACK: Ha!
 At least now it has a name.

-Art-and-antiques restorer Jack discovers what may or may not be a priceless masterpiece hidden behind a mirror, while his mother Lena tries to get him to return to the Catholic Church.
+THE STORY: Art-and-antiques restorer Jack discovers what may or may not be a priceless masterpiece hidden behind a mirror, while his mother Lena tries to get him to return to the Catholic Church.
 Meanwhile an African priest struggles with the Vatican in an attempt to have a martyred nun canonized, and a female investigator probes as deep as she can into the life and death of a possible saint with terrible secrets.

 THE BACKSTORY: This play is perhaps my most personal piece to date.
 I wrote the first draft (or most of one) very quickly, completing it at the New Harmony Playwrights Conference in 2007, where it had its first public reading.
 The play is much like the painting it circles around – a secret contained behind a mirror, a pentimento gradually uncovered, revealing layers beneath layers of history bleeding through to the surface.
 It’s a play I felt I had to write, without concern about how, when or where it might be produced.
 What I most like about this play is that the action happens mostly through the audience’s eyes – what they discover as the piece unfolds, gradually revealing its secrets.